pingbird/boxy/README.md

       // Use LayoutId to give each child an id LayoutId(id: #top, child: top),
       LayoutId(id: #bottom, child: bottom),
-      // The middle widget should be rendered last LayoutId(id: #middle, child: middle),
+      // The middle widget should be rendered last so we put it at the bottom of the list LayoutId(id: #middle, child: middle),
     ],
   );